 It’s been a long time coming…

 Today the “Personal Development for Smart People” discussion forums are finally ready for launch.
-So click on over and take a look around, and be sure to bookmark the page if you intend to visit often:

 The forums are powered by VBulletin, which in my opinion is the best forum software there is.
 VBulletin has a ton of features, including private messaging, customizable thread views (linear, threaded, hybrid), RSS feeds, and more.
 If you’ve never used a VBulletin forum before, it will take some time to become familiar with it, but in my opinion it’s well worth the effort because it makes online communication work so well.